 We combine expertise in economic development, employment and skills with understanding of the critical links with other fields – such as health, planning and housing – that matter to prosperity and well-being.

-We are part-way through our three stage evaluation of our evaluation of the operations and impact of the Low Carbon Innovation Fund (LCIF), commissioned by the University of East Anglia (UEA).
+We are now in the final phase of our three stage evaluation of the Low Carbon Innovation Fund (LCIF), commissioned by the University of East Anglia (UEA).
 LCIF is the regional venture capital fund in the East of England backed by the European Regional Development Fund (ERDF).
-It offers £30m of private …View full post
+It offers £30m of private and public monies, aimed at early …View full post

 Permanent link to this article: http://www.educe.co.uk/